 The industry standard terminology for the MPS is LOD Spec and the following descriptions apply:

 - LOD 100: Rough size and massing of the building/elements.

 - LOD 200: Approximate size, shape and location of the building/elements.

 - LOD 300: Accurate size, shape and location of the building/elements.

-- LOD 400: Elements modeled as specific assemblies with all fabrication and detail data attached.
+- LOD 400: Elements modelled as specific assemblies with all fabrication and detail data attached.

-- LOD 500: Elements modeled as constructed assemblies with actual shape, size data etc.
+- LOD 500: Elements modelled as constructed assemblies with actual shape, size data etc.

 So there you have it, a highly distilled version of the core terminology required if you are getting started with BIM.